 Kingsbury Plaza offers studio, convertible, 1-bedroom, 1-bedroom + den and 2-bedroom apartments.
-Floor plans and a near real-time available check are available at the building’s website.
+Floor plans and near real-time rent and availability info are at the building’s website.

-The apartments have floor-to-ceiling windows, engineered hardwood floors in living areas, in-unit washers and dryers, granite countertops, stainless steel appliances, large walk-in closets and private balconies.
+The apartments have floor-to-ceiling windows and engineered hardwood floors in living areas, individually controlled heater and cooling, in-unit washers and dryers and private balconies.

 Short-term furnished rentals in the building are available from VIP Corporate Housing.